 I’d gone up to spend a couple of weeks with him since my sisters and brothers were doing the yeoman’s share of looking after him.
 I live six hours away from him and they all live within minutes, but that’s no excuse.
 Staying at the house with him would ease some of their burden for at least a while, I reasoned.

 Alas, no. Growing up, he and I were not close and two rough weeks in April stretched into a worse third one in May and then it all turned tragic, with him telling me I wasn’t his biological son.
 Which is patently not true.

-Whether the dementia gave him the voice to say what he’d secretly wished over the years or simply made him truly confused, it threw a shadow over my long, bitter drive home in the Jeep4.
+Whether the dementia gave him the voice to say what he’d secretly wished over the years or simply made him truly confused, it threw a shadow over my long, bitter drive home alone in the Jeep4.
 And the rest of the year, as it turned out.